 “I’m a customer service rep with three years of hands-on experience across all segments of the customer journey — from onboarding to helping customers resolve complex issues.”

 Next, share your primary strengths that relate to the job you’re interviewing for.
 This can cover your work experience, how many years of experience you have, and why you're passionate about your job.

 Dive into a little more detail than your first introduction.

-You can say something like this:
+You could say something like this:

-“Although I love what I do at CompanyA, I feel I am now ready to move forward to a more challenging leadership position, and this opportunity really excites me.”
+“Although I love what I do at Company A, I feel I am now ready to move forward to a more challenging leadership position, and this opportunity really excites me.”